Funding for Creative Projects at Cornell

 Answer: Cornell students, student organizations, faculty, departments, and programs.

 Answer: Faculty, departments, programs, and SAFC/GPSAFC registered student organizations with university accounts will have their funds transferred directly.
 Individual students will receive their funds via direct deposit.
+Funds are disbursed mid-August prior to the start of the academic year.

 Answer: As this is not a university account, funds cannot be transferred directly.
 However, an authorized account representative may submit the necessary forms (ACH form for the group account and W9).
 Monies are subject to taxes and the representative submitting the W9 will receive a 1099 for their income tax return.